 Planada Car Accident and Personal Injury Lawyer

-Planada is one of eleven urban communities in Merced County, California, and has a population of approximately 4,418.
+Planada is one of eleven urban communities in Merced County, California.
 Located on State Route 140, this census-designated place sees a fair amount of traffic for visitors traveling to Yosemite National Park.
 With such vehicle traffic comes the potential for car accidents.
-When injured in a motor vehicle collision, it is critical to know what rights and options you have for recovery.
+When injured in a motor vehicle collision, knowing your rights and options for recovery is critical.

-Whatever circumstances are involved in your accident, our legal team has the experience, skills, and resources necessary to help.
+Whatever circumstances are involved in your accident, our legal team at AutoAccident.com has the experience, skills, and resources necessary to help.
 We handle many types of personal injury claims, including:

 - Auto Products Liability for Vehicle Defects